 - If the issue persists, check your model number to see if your eligible for a free device repair.

 Annoyance: No 3.5-millimeter headphone jack

 Apple’s decision to kill the headphone jack has, understandably, been very controversial.
 If you’ve already invested in a killer pair of headphones that rely on the standard port present in every phone up until now, you could be forgiven for being a wee bit peeved.
-Having to use the Lightning port also means that you can’t charge your iPhone 7 while you’re using headphones.
-There are some workarounds, but there’s no real solution for this one.
+Having to use the Lightning port also means that you can’t charge your

 - There’s an adapter in the box with your iPhone 7, or you could consider snagging a Bluetooth adapter.
 Check out our guide on how to use your old headphones with the iPhone 7 for more ideas.

 - Maybe it’s time to go wireless?
 Check out our guide to the best wireless Bluetooth headphones.

 - There’s currently no fix for this, but reports suggest that it’s not something that’s present in every iPhone 7, so you might want to return your handset and get a new one.
 If it’s really bothering you, then contact Apple, your carrier, or your retailer and ask for a replacement.

 Battery life for the

 - Update to iOS 10.3.2 if you haven’t already.
 Battery drain issues were addressed in this update.

 - If you head into Settings > Battery, you can turn Low Power Mode on to stretch your battery further, but it comes at a cost.
 Mail fetch, Hey Siri, Background app refresh, automatic downloads, and some visual effects will be reduced or turned off completely.
 However, you can individually turn off any of these things for a lesser bump in battery life.